 Virgin also revelled in decisions by BA to ban surfboards, to edit Sir Richard Branson’s cameo appearances out of the James Bond film “Casino Royale” and the chaotic opening of London Heathrow Terminal 5.

 For the most part, BA had little choice but to maintain a dignified silence.

 Another difficulty for BA was that as a public company, it is bound by strict stock exchange rules on the release of share price sensitive information.

 As a privately owned company, Virgin had no such obligations.
 It could often claim to be “considering” launching things that never came to fruition.
 This included double beds and private bedrooms in its Upper Class cabin, Airbus A380s with gyms and casinos, and all business class flights to New York.

 Relations between the two airlines did improve under the leadership of Sir Rod Eddington with BA and Virgin staff holding an annual cricket match.
 It was at this event that two airlines were alleged to have held conversations about colluding on passenger fuel surcharges.

 The two airlines reach a settlement with the US Department Of Justice, following a disclosure by Virgin Atlantic.
-In a criminal trial of four BA executives that subsequently collapsed, the former CEO of Virgin Atlantic Steve Ridgway and two other Virgin Atlantic executives admitted under immunity from prosecution that they had been fully aware of conversations between BA and Virgin Atlantic over fuel surcharges.
+In a criminal trial of four BA executives that subsequently collapsed due to late disclosure of evidence by Virgin Atlantic, the former CEO of Virgin Atlantic Steve Ridgway and two other Virgin Atlantic executives admitted under immunity from prosecution that they had been fully aware of conversations between BA and Virgin Atlantic over fuel surcharges.
 (Financial Times).
 Sir Richard Branson was also conspicuously absent from view when news of the settlement broke.
 (BBC News)